keirf/flashfloppy/README.md

 # FlashFloppy

-A retro floppy emulator for STM32F10x-based boards including the ubiquitous Gotek.
+A retro floppy emulator for the ubiquitous Gotek hardware.

+If you are installing a binary release then please skip to Installation/Update instructions below.

 Most code is public domain; the rest is MIT/BSD (see the [COPYING](COPYING) file).